SignPath/website/docs/product/editions-explained.md

 ### Signing requests

-*Starter* and *Basic* subscriptions have an upper limit for the number of signing requests per year and project.
+*Starter* and *Basic* subscriptions have an upper limit for the number of signing requests.

+Included signing requests per year and project:

 | Signing policy  | Certificate                                   | Starter | Basic |
 |-----------------|-----------------------------------------------|--------:|------:|